-A 12-day birding Santa Marta tour showcasing the endemics of the Santa Marta Mountains, Caribbean Coast and Perija mountain range.
+A 12-day birding in Santa Marta tour showcasing the endemics of the Santa Marta Mountains, Caribbean Coast and Perija Mountain Range.
 Colombia is a mecca for birding, and the Santa Marta mountains are the epitome of good birding country.
 If that were not enough, this tour also includes trips to the coastal forests in the lowlands and the Perija mountains, which will surely boost your life list even higher!

 The tour begins and ends in the city of Barranquilla, on Colombia’s Caribbean coast.
 The Sierra Nevada de Santa Marta is the highest coastal mountain range in the world and one of its most important endemism centres, with 22 species of birds restricted to it.
 It truly is a birder’s paradise!